 The objective of The Fuqua School of Business Honor Code is to promote these standards.
 As the Fuqua community benefits from the atmosphere of trust fostered by the Honor Code, each member is responsible for upholding the spirit as well as the letter of the Code.

 Scope of the Honor Code: The Honor Code and the Honor Code Bylaws address violations or actions committed by students of The Fuqua School of Business or others taking MBA classes at Fuqua.
 PhD students are members of the Graduate School of Duke University and are governed by the Judicial Code and Procedures of the Graduate School.
-Harassment issues will be handled by Duke University’s Harassment Policy.
-In addition, matters not addressed by the Honor Code may be covered by Fuqua or Duke University policies.
+Misconduct involving discrimination, harassment (including sexual misconduct), domestic violence, dating violence, and stalking will be addressed through applicable Duke University procedures.
+In addition, matters not addressed by the Honor Code may be covered by other Fuqua or Duke University policies.

 Before matriculating at The Fuqua School of Business, all students will be provided a copy of the Honor Code and the Honor Code Bylaws.
 Each student will sign a statement indicating that he or she accepts the provisions of the Honor Code and the Honor Code Bylaws without reservations.

 Violations: Violations of The Fuqua School of Business Honor Code consist of the following:

 Lying: Lying includes, but is not limited to, communicating untruths in order to gain an unfair academic or employment advantage.